 Water damage is serious business.
 Be on the lookout for roofing leaks before they ruin your

-Many different household problems can be procrastinated.
+There are many different household problems that can be avoided.
 However, a leaky roof should take the highest priority on your list of home maintenance issues.
-Leaky roofs can develop for various reasons: improper roof installation, wind or storm damage, and lack of maintenance.
-Or it could just be time to replace your roof.
-Keep in mind that most roofs are only meant to last 20 to 30 years.
+Leaky roofs can develop for various reasons: improper installation or damage from wind storms and lack of maintenance, among other things.
+If it has been 20-30 years since you’ve had your roof repaired, then now is probably a good time to do so because most roofs only last about this long anyways!

 Higher utility bills and wasted energy